cznewt/architect-api/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The manager endpoint is used as source of relational data.
 This data can be
-traversed to create hiearchies.
+traversed to create hierarchies.
 The hierarchical data has it's own family of
 visualization techniques.

 .. code-block:: yaml